 / (Page 8)

-Archives: Glossary Terms - Page 8
+Glossary Terms - Page 8 of 47 - Semantica Digital

 Content Management Systems (CMS): In computing, a content management system (CMS) is a document centric collaborative application for managing documents and other content.
 A CMS is often a web application and often it is used as a method of managing web sites and web content.
 The market for content management systems remains fragmented, with many open source and proprietary solutions available.
 Source: Wikipedia.org